 Every thriving courtyard garden tells a unique story – of its place, owners and plants, and the wide-ranging floras we utilise to convey these narratives are truly diverse.
-From foliage quirkiness to outline solidity, foolproof herbage and classic formality, the microclimatic advantages of sheltered courtyard settings enable unusual, personal and eclectic planting design ideas to evolve unboundedly.
+From foliage quirkiness to outline sturdiness, foolproof herbage and classic formality, the microclimatic advantages of sheltered courtyard settings enable unusual, personal and eclectic planting design ideas to evolve unboundedly.
 Although London courtyard gardens are often defined by outdoor compactness, nevertheless, when a dual aspect distinguishes a site, we're able to juxtapose distinct floras within an extended microclimate to broaden their cultivation spectrum and architectural design merits.

 The gamut of perimeter walls which characterises courtyard gardens as individual, standout outdoor spaces is vast, and whether a walled garden framework is preserved as an inherent element, or redesigned to enhance distinctiveness, privacy and texture, it invariably forms a pivotal focal point.
 This sought-after courtyard exclusivity, articulated architecturally as both the backbone and backdrop of new a courtyard garden design sustains the very idea of a secluded outdoor space, hidden from view and inwardly focused, and its desirability is often expressed when we seek to entirely transform an ordinary urban garden into a fully fledged, bona fide walled courtyard garden.

 Many courtyard gardens present flat terrains, either intended, or as mere leftover voids between buildings, and in the absence of outdoor unusualness, we originate fresh design ideas in seeking multilayered, engaging garden spaces.
-We love the challenge of designing gradients, steps and platforms to fashion interconnected, well-integrated garden layouts, and when a small courtyard garden is designed to maximise usability through external flatness, we formulate raised planting beds, built-in seating and outdoor lighting, interwoven amongst dynamic foliage compositions, to counterbalance spatial necessities with captivating interplays of rhythm, scale, shadows and light.
+We love the challenge of designing gradients, steps and platforms to fashion interconnected, well-integrated garden layouts, and when a small courtyard garden is designed to maximise usability through external flatness, we formulate raised planting beds, built-in seating areas and accent outdoor lighting, interwoven among dynamic foliage compositions, to counterbalance spatial necessities with captivating interplays of rhythm, scale, shadows and light.

-While classic symmetry defines countless, large-scale courtyard gardens, in London, where outdoor space is decidedly compact, we utilise contemporary garden design asymmetry to fully extend usable zones and increase a paramount sense of greater depth.
-By designing distinct, alternating elevations, diagonal focal points and contrasting colour palettes, we layer pivotal sight lines to augment both available courtyard space and our spatial perception, and dynamise inherently static site outlines.
+While classic symmetry defines countless large-scale courtyard gardens, in London, where outdoor space is decidedly compact, we utilise contemporary garden design asymmetry to fully extend usable zones and increase a paramount sense of greater depth.
+By designing distinct, alternating elevations, diagonal focal points and contrasting colour palettes, we layer pivotal sightlines to augment both available courtyard space and our spatial perception, and dynamise inherently static site outlines.
 Whether starkly minimalist, exuberantly luscious, or eclectically mixed, a progressive garden design approach refines and interacts with modern courtyards' solid, walled backdrops by innately highlighting and balancing their perimeters to elevate a site's distinctive qualities within its autonomous enclosure.

-Traditionally paved, courtyard gardens portray permanence like no other outdoor space genre, and with a vast range of porcelain tiles available, we're able to imaginatively advance, expand and strengthen this attribute.
-Courtyard stone surfaces largely depict colour, pattern and texture, forming a continuous, hard expanse, and while numerous London courtyard gardens are often fairly small, we develop original design ideas to form directional layouts and extend courtyard outline perspectives.
-By utilising oversized elements and exceptionally long material lengths to magnify the allotted space, while fusing natural stone, tiles and polished concrete with artificial grass, wood decking and embedded strip lights, we diffuse monotony, lead the eye across central sight lines and promote greater design versatility in visually linking courtyard gardens into their contemporary homes.
+Traditionally paved, courtyard gardens portray permanence like no other outdoor living genre, and with a vast range of porcelain tiles available, we're able to imaginatively advance, expand and strengthen this attribute.
+Courtyard stone surfaces largely depict colour, pattern and texture, forming a continuous hard expanse, and while numerous London courtyard gardens are often fairly small, we develop original design ideas to form directional layouts and extend courtyard outline perspectives.
+By utilising oversized elements and exceptionally long material lengths to magnify the allotted space, while fusing natural stone, tiles and polished concrete with artificial grass, wood decking and embedded strip lights, we diffuse monotony, lead the eye across central sightlines and promote greater design versatility in visually linking courtyard gardens into their contemporary homes.

 Classically suited for sculpture displays, courtyard gardens not only elevate art focally, but also intimate a lucid reciprocation between culture, design and architecture.
-From MoMA's innovative sculpture garden, to the Louvre's statue courtyard and every eminent, private collection far and wide, the garden design ideas which imbue this shared, universal aesthetic articulate a profound accumulation of artistry, history and recognition – presented within ideal landscape platforms.
+From MoMA's innovative sculpture garden, to the Louvre's statue courtyard and every eminent, private collection far and wide, the garden design ideas which imbue this shared universal aesthetic communicate a profound accumulation of artistry, history and recognition – presented within ideal landscape platforms.
 These unique interplays of artwork, foliage and hardscape, amid adaptable sequences, shifting daylight and alternating vantage points, continually redefine our affinity, perception and relationship with man-made objects of beauty in a liberating outdoor context.